-- Protonix may not be suitable for some people including those with severe liver disease, osteoporosis or low bone mineral density, or with low levels of magnesium in their blood.
+- Protonix may not be suitable for some people including those with severe liver disease, osteoporosis or low bone mineral density, or low levels of magnesium in their blood.
+May increase the risk of osteoporosis-related fracture of the hip, wrist, or spine.
 Not suitable for children under five.

-- May interact with some other medications including antivirals used to treat HIV, methotrexate and sometimes warfarin.
-Protonix can also reduce the absorption of drugs that are dependant on a certain gastric pH for their absorption.
+- May interact with some other medications including antivirals used to treat HIV, methotrexate, and sometimes warfarin.
+Protonix can also reduce the absorption of drugs that are dependent on a certain gastric pH for their absorption.

 - Usually taken once a day.
 May be taken with or without food.